 There are countless examples of the impact the executive misconduct can have on an organization.
 The two most common – that every company can bank on as a risk – are financial and sexual matters.

 Financial case: Wells Fargo.
-Most recently, John Stumpf, the CEO of Wells Fargo was in the spotlight for his handling of the bank’s sales tactics, which led to millions of accounts being opened without customer approval or knowledge.
+Most recently, John Stumpf, the now former CEO of Wells Fargo was in the spotlight for his handling of the bank’s sales tactics, which led to millions of accounts being opened without customer approval or knowledge.
 The scandal revealed that the inflated sales numbers increased the bank’s business performance and created wealth for its leadership.
 The scandal resulted in fines at a whopping $185 million, reimbursements to customers totaling $5 million, and the the termination of 5,300 workers.
 The fate of John Stumpf was an early retirement without severance and forfeiture of $41 million.
 He was publicly humiliated by both democrats and republicans and condemned for “gutless” leadership.

-As an analysts from epsilonoptions explained: “The ramifications of such situations can be catastrophic – if not handled properly – for the company as a whole, making its reputation spiral downwards affecting stock value not only for current shareholders but also reducing possibilities of attracting new investors.”
+As an analyst from epsilonoptions explained: “The ramifications of such situations can be catastrophic – if not handled properly – for the company as a whole, making its reputation spiral downwards affecting stock value not only for current shareholders but also reducing possibilities of attracting new investors.”

 Financial mishandling is one of the most common executive misconduct issues.
 From bribery, misappropriating funds, personal use of business dollars or transportation, or a scandal to inflate business performance.
-All are inappropriate and can run well performing company into a stunning decline.
+All are inappropriate and can run well-performing company into a stunning decline.

 Sexual case: Fox News.
 This is a longstanding issue that continues to plague leaders at the top.
 Most recently, 21st Century Fox was in the limelight for a sexual harassment and retaliation lawsuit brought by Gretchen Carlson, former Fox News anchorwoman, against Roger Ailes, former Fox News CEO and chairman.
 The result was not only a $20 million settlement and the resignation of Ailes, it also spurred over twenty additional allegations and complaints that could cost the company much more.